Table of contents

 Motivating employees with perks doesn’t have to cost a fortune.
 What small businesses may lack in corporate advantages, they gain in more closely knit teams and fewer layers of management and HR to navigate.
-So, instead of trying to match all the costly perks of larger organizations, get creative with your company’s benefits.
+So, instead of trying to match all the costly perks of larger organizations, get creative while offering employee benefits.
 Here are 15 ideas to get you started.

 1. Free stuff

 Everyone likes concert tickets, movie outings, and passes to sporting events.
 AnyPerk is a low-cost service that makes it easy to give employees access to discounts in your area.
 You can also work it out with a local coffee shop to offer frequent visitor rewards or arrange employee discounts with health clubs, dry-cleaning services, or nearby restaurants.

 Learn how to formalize and grow your business.
 Check out the Employer Launchpad.

 [RELATED: The Best Way to Approach Tough Conversations With Tough Employees]